Portland Harbour: Modern port

 The port also sees various cruise ship calls bringing visitors to the Dorset area.
-The Britannia Cruise Terminal, which was opened in July 1999 and again refurbished in 2005 has seen the likes of Royal Caribbean, Azamara, Club Cruises, Saga and Crystal Cruises use it as a start point for excursions in the wider Dorset region and beyond.
-In recent years the number of cruise ship calls have increased at the port.
+The Britannia Cruise Terminal, which was opened in July 1999 and again refurbished in 2005, has seen the likes of Royal Caribbean, Azamara, Club Cruises, Saga and Crystal Cruises use it as a start point for excursions in the wider Dorset region and beyond.
+In recent years the number of cruise ship calls at the port have increased.

-In September 2022, a project costing £26m for a deep-water berth upgrade will begin.
+In September 2022, a project costing £26m for a deep-water berth upgrade was due to begin, intended to be completed by May 2023.

+In April 2023, the Government of the United Kingdom announced highly controversial plans to moor the Bibby Stockholm, on charter from Bibby Marine, at the port to accommodate 500 asylum seekers.

 Recreation

-The harbour is a popular location for wind surfing, wreck diving and sailing.
+The harbour is a popular location for Kiteboarding, wind surfing, wreck diving and sailing.
 Weymouth and Portland National Sailing Academy which hosted sailing events in the 2012 Olympic Games, is located on the south-western shore of the harbour.
 The Royal Yachting Association had expressed interest in securing a suitable site locally for a number of decades, in order to make use of the harbour's natural advantages.
 However the opportunity did not develop until the end of the 20th century, with the withdrawal of the Royal Navy.
 The academy was established as a not-for-profit company in 1999, and originally operated from various disused military buildings and facilities.
 In 2003 the academy was able to start redevelopment of the site.
 In 2005 WPNSA was selected to host the sailing events at the 2012 Olympic and Paralympic Games.
 Additionally Osprey Quay became an 80 acres regeneration project commissioned by South West Regional Development Agency in 2001.
 By 2012 Osprey Quay had been transformed with huge investment, offering over 11 hectares, a total of 60,000 square metres of business space.

 In October 2007 work commenced on a new marina and recreational boating facility.
-Some 250,000 tonnes of Portland Stone was used in creating the 875m breakwater and associated reclaimed land.
+Some 250,000 tonnes of Portland stone was used in creating the 875m breakwater and associated reclaimed land.
 This facility was open by Prince Philip, Duke of Edinburgh in April 2009 and is situated directly adjacent to the National Sailing Academy.
 Apart from the usual freshwater, fuel, shore power and pump-out facilities the marina also has a bar/restaurant, 15 retail/business units and 5 larger commercial units.